SWE-Fantastic-Four/twotyred-backend/README.md

 Stack: NodeJS, express

-To run this file,, you need to have nodeJS v16.17 installed.
+To run this file, you need to have nodeJS v16.17 installed.

 ### Quick Start:
 - Run the following code in to install the required dependencies